syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Manipulation.md

 _Custom row validation with AddNewRow_

-> Note: DataGrid adds the new data to the data source only when the data is valid.
+N> DataGrid adds the new data to the data source only when the data is valid.

 ### How to handle AddNewRow for complex properties